 We started today and are just doing 30 minutes per day, 5 days a week.
 Vladik’s attention span is like minuscule, so 30 minutes is about his max.
 Plus, this is his first activity away from Mama and Papa, so it’s a great way for him to learn that we will always come back for him and it’s a really safe place for him to learn some independence.
 The teacher speaks no Ukrainian 🙂 so, Vladik will be learning some English along the way!

 Oh my, I made the rookie mistake of telling Vladik last night that he would start school today.
 Silly me.
 I should have known that in order to avoid approximately 372 questions about when we will go to school, I should have just waited and told him in the car on the way there. [live and learn] But I just couldn’t wait to tell him!
 He was jumping and laughing and clapping with glee.
 He said “Addy has a school, Ezra has a school, Hava and Seth have a school, and Vladik has a school!!”
 When I came to pick him up today at the end of his lesson he said “Mama!
 This is my school!”
 He was so proud.

 I love that boy.
 I picture him wandering the halls of Romaniv and my heart breaks in two.
 He had so much more in him than we ever realized.
 He had an imagination and a smart brain and a sense of humor and a great capacity to love, all just sitting and waiting for a chance.
 Born at age 15, now my sweet baby can fly.
 The sky is the limit for our boy.

-I dream of that same future for the rest of our babies that sit and wait at Romaniv.
+I dream of that same future for the rest of our friends who sit and wait at Romaniv.
 I wonder what they will be on that day when their chance at freedom finally comes.
 I wonder who will be funny and who will be super smart and who will have a knack for growing flowers and who will be great with the animals.
-I do know that they will all exceed our expectations, because the sky will be their limit.
+I do know that they will all exceed our expectations because the sky will be their limit.
 And I pray that day comes soon.